Victorchiemeka/100-Day-Of-Python/Day1-Variable-Strings/README.md

-# Day one of 100days of coding with python
+# Day 1 of 100days of Coding with Python

 learnt about strings, variables and using the print, input function.